London, England / New York, USA · c. 1880–1930 (Golden Age); revival 2000s–present

 Iconic hand-drawn works include: Pyle, The Merry Adventures of Robin Hood (1883); Wyeth, Treasure Island illustrations (1911); Rockwell, Triple Self-Portrait (1960); Gibson, The Gibson Girl series (1890s); Rockwell, The Problem We All Live With (1964).

 Generate unique hand-drawn SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.